patrickahrend/TUM-NLP-Praktikum/README.md

 to get predictions for new text.
 The backend is a fast api which loads the models and returns the predictions.

 I included the manual as well as the docker way to run the project.
 This was due to me using torch for the m1 chip, which is different from the versions for windows and linux.
-I did not know how to handle it other than using docker.
+As the version is just specified in the requirements.txt, it should be resolved by this, but I developed quite a long time on this project and wanted to make 100% that it works for you.
+Thus is used cross compling with Docker.
 ### Manual
 The requirements.txt file is in the root folder for the backend and frontend, as it also installs the streamlit package.
 ```bash